openxla/stablehlo/docs/spec_draft.md

 Computes element-wise logarithm of `operand` tensor plus one and produces a `result` tensor.
 More formally,
 `result[i0, ..., iR-1] = log(operand[i0, ..., iR-1] + 1)`, where `log` is the
 operation from IEEE-754 specification.
-For complex element types, it computes a complex log plus one, with corner cases TBD.
 Numeric precision is implementation-defined.

 ### Inputs